MoonStorm/trNgGrid/README.md

 #### ALPHA
-You're currently viewing the ALPHA branch, with contains experimental code.
+You're currently viewing the ALPHA branch, with is usually used for exploration of various ideas and prototyping.